 The exhibition venue is the old passenger shed, just outside the entrance to Bristol Temple Meads train station (Brunel's Old Station).
 Click here for information about this beautiful venue and the many upcoming events.

-Next year the exhibition will be held on Sunday, 15 May.
-Pat has decided to hold it earlier than usual because there are so many other events going on in June that it is hard to find a date that doesn't clash.
+Next year the exhibition will be held on Sunday, 15 May - earlier than usual because there are so many other events going on in June that it is hard to find a date that doesn't clash.
 New flyers, application forms and lists of demonstrators/exhibitors will be available in a few weeks.

 Best wishes to you all and keep parching!

 Linda's workshop was well attended and the project proved to be very popular.
 We would love to see your finished bags so please send us photographs and we will upload them to the website.

 The make-and-take was also very popular.
 We would also like to receive photographs of your finished bookmarks.

 The workshop this year was packed.
 A new venue - a very modern church hall, clean and spacious with plenty of light.
 We finally got there after the coach driver dropped us off outside he wrong church in the pouring rain.
 We walked around looking for the entrance and finally ended up inside next to the altar with our craft bags and noisy chatter right in the middle of a service.
 The congregation turned to stare at us in disbelief and it was all we could do to stifle our giggles as we made our escape back into the rain.
 Luckily we found the right church just a but further up the hill - phew, what a relief!